business-science/modeltime/README.md

 -   **tidymodels**: Use any `parsnip` model: `rand_forest()`, `boost_tree()`, `linear_reg()`, `mars()`, `svm_rbf()` to forecast

+## Forecast faster

 > A streamlined workflow for forecasting

-Modeltime incorporates a [simple workflow (see Getting Started with Modeltime)](https://business-science.github.io/modeltime/articles/getting-started-with-modeltime.html) for using best practices to forecast.
+Modeltime incorporates a [streamlined workflow (see Getting Started with Modeltime)](https://business-science.github.io/modeltime/articles/getting-started-with-modeltime.html) for using best practices to forecast.